 Provide professional documentation which meets the criteria, set forth in Requirements for Documentation of Disabilities.

-Make a request for an academic adjustment and/or auxiliary aid each quarter to Disabilities Services by completing an Accommodations Request Form for on-going services and by meeting in-person for new services that follow the timelines.
+Make a request for an academic adjustment and/or auxiliary aid each quarter to Disability Services by completing an Accommodations Request Form for on-going services and by meeting in-person for new services that follow the timelines.

 Meet face-to-face with your instructor to discuss your needs sometime prior to or during the first week of class.
 There may be times when you don’t need a specific academic adjustment or when you need to alter one that you currently use.
 Discuss these changes with your professor.
-If you are uncomfortable with doing this or would like the Disabilities Services to support you on how to do this, please call (206) 296-5740 or stop by the office in Loyola 100.
+If you are uncomfortable with doing this or would like the Disability Services to support you on how to do this, please call (206) 296-5740 or stop by the office in Loyola 100.

-See the Director of Disabilities Services immediately if you have concerns about the provision of your academic adjustments or changes in your situation.
+Contact Disability Services immediately if you have concerns about the provision of your academic adjustments or changes in your situation.